marc-q/doctra/doc/parser.md

 parse_file
 ==========
-Parses a source file and returns a doc_object linked list which contains the information gathered from the source file.
+Parses a source file and returns a doc_node linked list which contains the information gathered from the source file.

 **Parameters**

 **Name** | **Description**
 -------- | ---------------
 conf | The configuration.
-objs | The list head.
+nodes | The list head.
 filename | Name of the source file.

 **Returns**